Rasim Ljajić: Political career

+Sports administration

+In 2024, Ljajić was elected president of FK Partizan temporary governing body.

 Personal life

 Ljajić is an ethnic Bosniak.
 His relative and close friend Dževad Ljajić died in the military helicopter crash in Serbia on the night of 14 March 2015, which also claimed six other lives.

 On 10 April 2022, Ljajić was seriously injured in a car accident on the Belgrade-Niš Highway near Ražanj.
 His associate and former MP Branko Gogić was killed in the accident.